McMaster-Baby-Lab/handbook/pages/recruitment/DRDB/recruitParticipants.md

 {: .warning }
 > WIP

-# Typical procedures for participant recruitment
+# Typical scenarios related to study appointments
 {: .no_toc }

 ## Table of contents